nlesc-nano/CAT/docs/4_optional.rst

         Before optimizing a structure, check if a geometry is available from previous calculations.
-If a match is found, use that structure and avoid a geometry reoptimizations.
+If a match is found, use that structure and avoid any geometry (re-)optimizations.
 If one wants more control then the boolean can be substituted for a list of strings (*i.e.* ``"core"``, ``"ligand"`` and/or ``"qd"``), meaning that structures will be read only for a specific subset.